 - the general education requirement in the behavioral and social sciences

-- ♦ a major in social science
+- a major or minor in East Asian studies (select courses only)

-- 🔶 a major or minor in East Asian studies
+- a major in social science

-- ♦ a minor in diversity awareness
+- a minor in diversity awareness

 - electives

 ANTH 101 Introduction to Biological Anthropology (3)

 A survey of general patterns in the development of human culture, addressing the biological and morphological aspects of humans viewed in their cultural setting.
 The aim is to apply anthropological knowledge to understanding human origins and how human populations adapt to the environment.
 Discussion examines human evolution and adaptation, including biocultural patterns in humans and other primates.
 Students who complete both ANTH 101 and ANTH 102 may not receive credit for ANTH 340, BEHS 340, or BEHS 341.